 The most noticeable feature on the landscape is Munatrik or the Nut, an ancient volcanic plug standing 143m high with a flat plateau at the top.
 A must-do in Stanley is visiting the Nut’s summit, reached by walking up a steep trail or taking the chair lift.
 At the top, walk the loop trail to lookouts on all sides of the plateau.

 Stanley has many other family-friendly attractions.
 The beaches and seaside parks are fantastic for swimming, fishing, and picnicking.
 See the small colony of adorable little penguins when they return to their burrows at sunset.
 Take a stroll along Church Street, at the base of the Nut, with its beautifully maintained historical buildings, boutique stores, cafes, and the Stanley Discovery Museum.
-If you’re looking for adventure and have a 4WD, check out the East Inlet on to Sawyers Bay at Gulliver’s Rest.
-At low tide, you can enjoy four-wheel driving on the sand flats while in the shallows, enjoy a swim, or try your luck fishing.

 The best time to visit is the summer months when the weather is warmer, and it rains less.
 On the North-West Coast of Tasmania, Stanley is a 1-hour drive from Devonport and 45 minutes from the Tarkine Drive.